George Cadbury: Cadbury Brothers Limited

-The Cadbury brothers were concerned with the quality of life of their employees and provided an alternative to grimy city life.
+The Cadbury brothers were concerned with the quality of life of their employees and provided an alternative to city life.
 As more land was acquired and the brothers moved the factory to a new country location, they decided to build a factory town (designed by architect William Alexander Harvey), which was not exclusive to the employees of the factory.
 This village became known as Bournville after the nearby river and French word for "town".
 The houses were never privately owned, and their value stayed low and affordable.
 Bournville was a marked change from the poor living conditions of the urban environment.
 Here, families had houses with yards, gardens, and fresh air.
+By 1900, when Cadbury renounced his proprietorship of the estate and set up the Bournville Village Trust, there were 313 houses for various social classes; by 1960 the trust held 1,000 acres with 3,500 houses.
 To the present, the town offers affordable housing.

-The brothers cared for their employees; they both believed in the social rights of the workers and hence they installed canteens and sport grounds.
-Nineteen years after brother Richard died, George opened a works committee for each gender which discussed proposals for improving the firm.
+The brothers cared for their employees; they both believed in workers’s social rights and hence they installed canteens and sport grounds.
+Nineteen years after Richard died, George opened a works committee for each gender which discussed proposals for improving the firm.
 He also pressed ahead with other ideas, like an annuity, a deposit account and education facilities for every employee.